 Whatever you do, the website you purchase in 2015 should be responsive.
 This means that your website should change look and content based on how big the screen of the visitor is.
 The folks at Fast Company shared these GIFs that explain responsive design nicely:

 In short, if someone visits your website from a laptop they should be able to see the entire website.
-If someone visits from an iPhone the website design should be small enough to fit the smaller screen.
+If someone visits an iPhone the website design should be small enough to fit the smaller screen.
 At the same time, you should also change the actual content when people on mobile devices visit your website.